 Parent Councils are the formal representative body for parents with children attending school.
 Parent Councils are different in each school to enable them to meet the needs of parents locally.
+Parents are welcome to be:

-Parents are welcomed to be:
+- involved with their child's education and learning; - be active participants in the life of the school; and - express their views on school education generally and work in partnership with their children's school.

-- Involved with their child's education and learning; - Be active participants in the life of the school; and - Express their views on school education generally and work in partnership with their children's schools
+All parents / carers are automatically members of the parent forum at their child's school.
+As a member of the Parent forum, all parents can expect to:

-All parents / carers are automatically members of the Parent Forum at their child's school.
-As a member of the Parent Forum all parents can expect to:
+- receive information about the school and its activities; - hear about what partnership with parents means in the school; - be invited to be involved in ways and times that suit them; - identify issues they want the parent council to work on with the school;

-- Receive information about the school and its activities: - Hear about what partnership with parents means in our school; - Be invited to be involved in ways and times that suit you; - Identify issues you want the Parent Council, to work on with the school; - Be asked your opinion by the Parent Council on issues relating to the school and the education it provides; - · Work in partnership with staff; and - Enjoy taking part in the life of the school in whatever way possible.
+- be asked their opinion by the parent council on issues relating to the school and the education it provides; - work in partnership with staff; and - enjoy taking part in the life of the school in whatever way possible.

-The Parent Forum decides how their representatives on the Parent Council are chosen and how the Parent Council operates.
-Parents are encouraged to volunteer or put themselves forward to be chosen as representatives of the Parent Council if they wish.
+The parent forum decides how their representatives on the Parent Council are chosen and how the Parent Council operates.
+Parents are encouraged to volunteer or put themselves forward to be chosen as representatives of the parent council if they wish.